IRCAD/sight/libs/filter/image/README.md

-# filter_image library
+# sight::filter::image

-`filter_image` library is a library related to 'filtering' : producing an output by 'filtering' an input.
-It includes registration, matrix optimization, image filtering, drawing functions, etc.
+Library containing functions producing an output by 'filtering' an input.
+This covers registration, matrix optimization, image filtering, drawing functions, etc...

-The list of included classes:
+## Classes:

-- AutomaticRegistration
+- **AutomaticRegistration**
-  > Performs automatic image registration using ITKv4 registration framework.
+  Performs automatic image registration using ITKv4 registration framework.

-- BresenhamLine
+- **BresenhamLine**
-  > Draws a Bresenham line.
+  Draws a Bresenham line.

-- filters
+- **filters**
-  > various image filters (threshold, median, ...).
+  Various image filters (threshold, median, ...).

-- Flipper
+- **Flipper**
-  > flips an image according to a given axis.
+  Flips an image according to a given axis.

 - Image
   > Applies a mask to an image, zeroing data outside the mask.